HISTORY OF PASCO COUNTY

 1877-78.
 A list of Hernando County schools in 1877-78 shows school No. 10 at Wesley Chapel with G. Godwin the teacher.
 However, opening and closing dates are left blank, perhaps indicating that no session was held that year.
 Another list shows D. Godwin as the trustee.
 The school may be older; school board records before that time were lost in a fire.

 June 2, 1878.
 The Double Branch Baptist Church is constituted, with 24 adult female and 10 adult male charter members.
 The church is said to have been named by founder Thomas Ashley Boyette for two landmark branches of water converging on the property line along nearby Boyette Road.
 The branches are now said to be channeled into culverts that run under Boyette Road.
+(Inasmuch as there are other churches with this same name, it seems possible that the church was named instead using a term in Christian doctrine.)
 Ordained ministers T. H. Jaudon and R. T. Caddin were at the founding of the church to witness the Constitution.
 The church met at Matchett (Magic) Lake, off Elam Road near Holton Cemetery.
 The first pastor of Double Branch Baptist Church was Benjamin L. Ray 1878-1879.
 Henry D. Ryals was pastor in 1880, 1888-89, 1898-99, 1905-07, 1914-16, and in 1920.
 J. Irvin Spivey was pastor in 1882, 1891-94, and 1900-01.
 J. T. Pittman was pastor in 1884.
 J. W. Giddeons was pastor in 1902-1904.
+An early Baptist Ministerial Directory shows that Benjamin L. Ray was pastor of Double Branch Church from 1877-1882.

 1883.
 Minutes from 1883 indicate that Thomas Boyette was appointed Superintendent of the Sunday School at the church.